Beningbrough Newton walk

 Beningbrough Hall car park

-Look out for the prize winning Aberdeen Angus cattle which is farmed by the tenant farmer here on the Beningbrough estate.
+Look out for the cattle, including prize winning Aberdeen Angus, farmed by the tenant farmers on the Beningbrough estate.

 Optional Loop: If you want to extend your walk through the Larch walk, before entering the picnic area, enter the woods through the gate on your right.
 Either follow the wooded path round and turn back once you reach the metal gate or, alternatively, once you reach the same point (where the road intersects the two wooded areas), turn right and follow the road back towards Home Farm, re-joining the trail from step 2.

 A spring time treat